Sandra Kailahi: Selected creative work

 Kailahi published a book in 2007 with Eimi Tamua called Pasifika Women: Our Stories in New Zealand (2007), interviews with 20 women.
-Kailahi's first play On a Different Shelf was presented at the Herald Theate in the Aotea Centre in 2008.
+Kailahi's first play On a Different Shelf was presented at the Herald Theatre in the Aotea Centre in 2008.
 It was produced by the Stamp programme at The Edge, directed by Katrina Chandra and performed by Christina Bristow, Fiona Collins, Cherie James and Jenni Heka.

 Kailahi created a screen production company Kingston Productions and their first short film that she produced was in 2018 called The Messiah written by Vela Manusaute.
 Her first feature documentary was in 2019, For My Father’s Kingdom which premiered at the Berlin Film Festival.
 It screened in New Zealand at the New Zealand International Film Festival, and has themes of mental wellbeing, resiliency, faith, love and fatherhood in a Tongan community and features Saia Mafile'o and his children.

 Meet Munch Jr. is a Loading Docs short documentary directed by Ali Cowley and produced by Kailahi about an autistic teenager who creates a cartoon character puppet.
 In 2020 Coconet aired her six-part web series Brutal Lives which was the first Tongan drama series produced.
 In 2023 Kailahi produced the film Uproar.